SERVING OUR COMMUNITY

 Team BIOTRONIK has been participating in the “STADTRADELN” campaign since 2017, where employees collect kilometers with their bikes for three weeks – be it on the way to work, on the weekend or during their vacation.
 Saving the climate by reducing CO2 emissions as well as promoting cycling are just two aims of the initiative.
 Encouraging exercise as well as promoting a healthy lifestyle is yet another.

-#TeamBIOTRONIK will again participate in this year’s race from September 2-22.
+#TeamBIOTRONIK will again participate in this year’s race.
 Join our team and learn more here

 Our Long-Term Commitment

 The nonprofit organization Die Arche works with disadvantaged children and adolescents from all over Germany.
 Since 2000, Die Arche has worked in a former school building in the neighborhood of Berlin-Hellersdorf.
 Up to 360 children and youths ranging from two to 18 years old attend every day.
 Children receive free warm meals, help with their homework, and participate in fun activities such as music and athletics.
 BIOTRONIK supports Die Arche with donations and our employees donate their time at summer and winter holiday events.
 Together, we work to change our community for the better.